Government to announce measures to tackle cost of living by end of the week

 There have been calls for the figure to be increased, something Mr Martin said would be considered.

-Finance Minister Paschal Donohoe, Public Expenditure Minister Michael McGrath and Social Protection Minister Heather Humphreys are to meet this week to discuss proposals.
+Minister for Finance Paschal Donohoe, Minister for Public Expenditure Michael McGrath, and Minister for Social Protection Heather Humphreys are to meet this week to discuss proposals.

 The Taoiseach also said that an “economic recovery meeting” is to take place on Thursday.